Hello and welcome to Team NUH.

 We would like to give you the opportunity to apply for a car parking permit before you start work.
 This will enable the car parking team to process your application in time for your first day.

 Please follow this process to apply for a permit.

 You can apply for a permit at QMC, City Hospital or both campuses.

 Click here for further information about parking permits and the Trust's Travel Better scheme.

 Please bear in mind that parking on both sites (particularly QMC) is limited, even if you have a permit parking on both sites.
-It may be more time effective to park at the Park and Ride and travel in.
-You can find more informaiton about the P&R here.
+It may be more timely to park at the Park and Ride and travel in.
+You can find more information about the P&R here.

 If you require access to the Doctor's Mess please contact MessApplications@nuh.nhs.uk.

 F1-CT2 for medical specialties at City

 Registrars – Medical Specialties at QMC and City, and Renal, Haematology and Oncology,